 Want to have shade trees planted in your property?
 RiverSmart Homes can help

-Through a special offer from the RiverSmart Homes program, District homeowners can have shade trees planted on their property for only $50 per tree.
-There is not a limit to the number of trees that can be planted on each property, provided space allows.
+Through a special offer from the RiverSmart Homes program, District homeowners can have shade trees planted on their property for no cost (i.e. Free!).
+There is no limit on the number of trees that can be planted on each property, provided space allows.

-Tree species were chosen for their environmental benefit.
-Available trees are as follows:
+Tree species are native to the Chesapeake Bay region and were chosen for their environmental benefit.
+Some of the available trees are listed below: